 My introduction was a programme about the life of Mal Evans, which seemed admirably even-handed (and which I happen to know was enjoyed by a relative); thereafter I gorged myself on the archive for several weeks, delighting in new discoveries and the acquiring of a more keenly appreciative awareness of aspects of a group whose achievements I thought I already knew backwards.
 Should they read this, I'm very grateful for the industry of both gentlemen - and, I suppose, Fate: the discovery of this resource coincided with a period of enforced exercise suddenly made tolerable and even enjoyable, as I lost myself in Ringo's isolated drumming or some early rehearsal tapes ... which it strikes me is not the kind of phrase normally seized upon for use as a testimonial.

 But I digress.
 The main reason for bringing the programme to your attention just now is that the latest episode features Michael Hill, who has a small but significant role in Beatle history.
-Mr Hill was mentioned in this blog some aeons ago in the Gnome Thoughts ... series about David Bowie.
+Mr Hill was mentioned in this blog some aeons ago in Gnome Thoughts ... , a series of posts speculating about David Bowie's early musical influences.

 In place of his absent father, it was a schoolmate who turned the sixteen year old Lennon onto Little Richard that same year, provoking a kind of religious dilemma for that young worshipper at the shrine of Presley: